rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 Each of these actions (modifying a user's role, removing a user, and adding a user) is authorized separately according to the rules specified in {{membership-capabilities}}.
 If all the changes are authorized, the `ParticipantListData` is modified accordingly.

+A single commit is not valid if it contain any combination of Participant list updates that operate on (add, remove, or change the role of) the same user in the participant list more than once.

 # Preauthorized Users